Kim Hammond: Lawyer

-Hammond graduated from FSU with a bachelor's degree in Business Management and immediately enrolled in the FSU College of Law.
+Hammond graduated from FSU with a bachelor's degree majoring in Business Management; he immediately enrolled in the FSU College of Law.
 However, his college deferral had expired, so he chose to join the Florida National Guard rather than serve a year of active military duty in the United States Army Reserve.
 During the football off-season, he attended classes in 1968 and 1969 with tuition paid from his pro football earnings.
 Following the 1970 season he retired from football to finish law school.
 After graduating from law school in 1972 and passing the Florida Bar (number 151399), he and his wife moved to Daytona Beach where he joined the law office of Green and Strasser.
 During his six years of part-time service in the National Guard was a Military Police officer before his service ended in 1973.
 A few years later he became a principal in the law firm, Green, Strasser and Hammond.

 Judge

 After seven years in private practice he had distinguished himself such that Governor Bob Graham appointed him Circuit Judge for the Seventh Judicial Circuit.
-At 35, he was one of the youngest judges in Florida.
+He was 35 and one of the youngest judges in Florida.
 The Seventh Circuit includes Putnam, St. Johns, Volusia and Flagler Counties.
 In 1980, the population of Putnam and St. Johns counties was about 50K each, with Volusia at 250K.
 Tiny Flagler county was about 10K, so there was only one judge assigned there.
 When Judge Melvin Orfinger was appointed to the Florida Fifth District Court of Appeal, Hammond requested the Flagler position.
-As such, he was responsible for ALL circuit court cases in Flagler including Criminal law, Civil law and Family law; sometimes all in one day.
+As such, he was responsible for all circuit court cases in Flagler including Criminal law, Civil law and Family law; sometimes all in a day.

-In spite of the challenges, he served as an exemplary judge for 31 years.
+He served as a judge for 31 years.
 He helped establish the Flagler County's first drug court and was the Administrative Judge for Flagler County.

 His fellow judges elected him Chief Judge of the Seventh Judicial Circuit.

 The Florida Judicial College is a program required for new Florida judges taught by the state's most experienced appellate and trial court judges.
 Judge Hammond was a frequent program instructor for many years.

 The Florida Conference of Circuit Judges elected Judge Hammond as a chairman.